Cindy Blackman Santana: Personal life

 On July 9, 2010, Carlos Santana proposed to Blackman on stage during a concert at Tinley Park, Illinois.
 Blackman is Santana's touring drummer; he proposed immediately after her drum solo.
-They were married on Maui, Hawaii on December 19, 2010.
+They were married in Maui, Hawaii on December 19, 2010.

 Blackman attended a Baptist church during her teenage years, but became a follower of the Baháʼí Faith at the age of 18; she also started studying Kabbalah in the 2000s.
 Blackman cultivates spirituality in her musicianship.
-"I believe that music is so sacred that once you're playing music you are doing the work of prayer, whether you're conscious of it or not, because you have a focused intent", says Blackman.
+"I believe that music is so sacred that once you're playing music you are doing the work of prayer, whether you're conscious of it or not, because you have a focused intent," says Blackman.

 Blackman is a rarity as a female jazz percussionist.
-"In the past, there were a lot of stigmas attached to women playing certain instruments", Blackman says.
+"In the past, there were a lot of stigmas attached to women playing certain instruments," Blackman says.
 "Any woman, or anyone facing race prejudice, weight prejudice, hair prejudice ... if you let somebody stop you because of their opinions, then the only thing you're doing is hurting yourself.
 I don't want to give somebody that power over me."